saraalkhoneen/Data-mining-6/Customer credits notebook.md

 hist(dataset$age, main = "Histogram of Age", xlab = "Age", ylab = "Frequency", col = "lightblue")
 ```
 We ceated a histogram for the "Age" attribute for its importance in deciding a customers credits risks
+what we learned from the histogram is the age distribution of our dataset, which is an important factor in
+deciding the credit risks of a customer.

 ```{r}
 barplot(table(dataset$checking_status), main = "Bar Plot of Checking Status",